De Montfort University Leicester (DMU) is backing £7.1million expansion plans by Leicester’s Phoenix Cinema and Art Centre.

 Phoenix 2020 will enable a richer and more ambitious cinema, digital art and education programme, giving more people of all ages the opportunity to enjoy, engage with and create film, art and digital technologies.

 Since moving to Leicester’s Cultural Quarter seven years ago, Phoenix has more than doubled its audience numbers to around 200,000 visits a year.
-By increasing capacity, the proposed developments are expected to grow visitor numbers further – doubling the number of arts attenders to 111,000 and increasing cinema sales by 32,000 annually.
+By increasing capacity, the proposed developments are expected to grow visitor numbers further – doubling the number of arts attendees to 111,000 and increasing cinema sales by 32,000 annually.

 Film Studies students on DMU degree courses regularly use the Phoenix cinema for lectures and screenings, while film experts from DMU’s Cinema and Television History (CATH) research centre do regular film introductions.
 Students compile an annual film festival as part of their course.